Connecting and authenticating with the Explorer

-The bottom panel of the Explorer editor includes an Environment Variables tab.
+The Explorer's Settings tab includes a section for providing Environment Variables.
 Here, you can provide sensitive information that you can then include in header values or preflight scripts.
 This enables you to share operations (including headers) with other team members without exposing sensitive data.

 For example, you can define a